-Center Across Selection vs. Merging Cells
+Center Across Selection vs. Merge Cells: What is the Difference?

-The Center Across Selection feature is a far more practical alternative to merging cells, where text can be centered across cells without diminishing the quality of model’s structure.
+The Center Across Selection feature is a far more practical alternative to merging cells, where text can be centered across cells without diminishing the quality of the model’s structure.

 A well-built financial model should be easy to navigate and edit.
 However, merging cells causes a spreadsheet to lose the structural integrity of its columns and rows.

-For instance, attempting to select a column with a cell that is part of a merged cell automatically results in all of the columns containing one of the merged cells to be selected, which may or may not be the intention.
+For instance, attempting to select a column with a cell that is part of a merged cell automatically results in all the columns containing one of the merged cells to be selected, which may or may not be the intention.